ActuallySleeping/ark-tracking-bot/README.md

 - [x] Understand the basic of GitHub, Markdown, JavaScript

 #### Server tracking
-- [ ] Start tracking a server
+- [x] Start tracking a server
-- [ ] Keep the server, message id of a tracked server
+- [x] Keep the server, message id of a tracked server
 - [ ] Stop tracking a server
-- [ ] Add and remove a tracked server in a message

 #### Optional
 ##### Make a source server query